Food Network: Television Food Network, G.P.

 Founded in 1993, the company's business includes visual and textual television programs on a subscription or fee basis.
 In 2011, Scripps requested to add its Cooking Channel (formerly Fine Living Network) to the partnership, and Tribune agreed for $350 million, Tribune would need to add additional capital.

 Criticism

 Consumerism and programming

 While Food Network programming generally does not explicitly advertise products, author Cheri Ketchum argues that Food Network advertises a lifestyle that is consistent with the norms of consumer culture.
-Ketchum argues that Food Network deliberately chooses non-controversial programming, rather than programming which challenges aspects of consumer culture such as food classism, food deserts, food waste, and environmental impacts of food production.
+Ketchum argues that Food Network deliberately chooses non-controversial programming, rather than programming that challenges aspects of consumer culture such as food classism, food deserts, food waste, and environmental impacts of food production.
 Critics of Food Network such as Michael Z. Newman argue that the use of lighting and close-ups, along with the use of conventionally attractive hosts, create a fetishization of desirable foods and a consumerist lifestyle.